-- How-to videos can help guide your transformation - We recommend the installation of a smart controller - Check "Gardening with California Natives" on bewaterwise.com for a list of helpful resources
+- Metropolitan and member agencies are currently offering California Friendly[®] landscape training and turf removal classes.
+Click on bewaterwise.com for class information and how-to videos. - We recommend the installation of a smart controller - Check "Gardening with California Natives" on bewaterwise.com for a list of helpful resources